alols/xcape/README.md

 Configuration files containing expressions.
 Each line is an expression following the form `'ModKey=Key[|OtherKey]`.
-Comments may be introduced via the `'#'` character, which will ignore the proceeding line.
+Comments may be introduced via the `#` character, which will ignore the proceeding line.
+To read from standard input, you may use the `-` character.

 ### `-d`